bpfverif/agni/README.md

 ### Artifact functionality, system requirements and known issues.
 In the paper, we report the results of the verification and synthesis in Fig. 5(a) and 5(b) respectively, for several kernel versions.
-To make it feasible to run the artifact quickly and with minimal resources, we have limited our experiments to a specific subset of eBPF instructions and one kernel version.
+In this artifact, we demonstrate our software for a specific kernel version, 5.9.
+It is straightforward to use it for other kernel versions.

 We have tested this artifact, including the Docker image and the Virtual Box appliance, on a machine with 4 physical cores running at 2.8 GHz and 16 GB of memory.
-Our tests have shown that it takes roughly 6 hours to evaluate this artifact.
 We have tested the artifact on machines running Linux and Windows operating systems, both using x86_64 architecture, and we have no known issues to report.

 ### Dependencies